 The Chilean Association of Power Generators offers relevant information in the form of publications, studies, bulletins and presentations.

 The Electric Market Bulletin on the Generation Sector is a monthly report with information on several market data and the operational results of the generation sector.
-You can review the bulletins in Spanish here.

 The electrical market in Chile, from the energy supply side, is made up of three sectors whose activities make it possible to dispose of electrical energy in the different points of the market.
 The physical interconnection of the components of each of these sectors is called the electrical system: